dvera/cruize/README.md

 ## use

 out of the box, cruize will download example data and setup a browser with this data.
+Refer to the docs to use your own genomes and tracks.

 with compose:
 ```bash